Manuela Luengas Solano

 Profile

-Prior to coming to Columbia University, she earned a B.A in Anthropology from the Universidad Nacional de Colombia, and an M.A in Latin American Literatures from the Universidad Nacional Autónoma de México.
-She has experience working with national Archives at the Biblioteca Nacional de Colombia and has been involved in different research groups with a wide range of topics, like material and visual culture, political subjectivities and popular press during the twentieth century, and the relations between aesthetics, nature and politics in Latin America.
+Her research interests also extend to other contemporary environmental and political concerns, as they are negotiated and explored in literature, art, and film.
+Prior to coming to Columbia University, she earned a BA in Anthropology from the Universidad Nacional de Colombia, and an MA in Latin American Literatures from the Universidad Nacional Autónoma de México.
+She has experience working with national Archives at the Biblioteca Nacional de Colombia, doing fieldwork with agrarian communities, and has been involved in different research groups with a wide range of topics, like political subjectivities and popular press during the twentieth century, and the relations between aesthetics, nature and politics in Latin America.